Initially sentenced to the murder of 22 victims, former policeman Mikhail Popkov has been found guilty of an additional 56.

 He once said his aim was to “cleanse” the city of “prostitutes,” but he also justified his murders in a truly bizarre fashion:

-In once instance, Popkov murdered a teacher at his daughter’s school.
+In one instance, Mikhail Popkov murdered a teacher at his daughter’s school.
 The woman’s body was found in the woods with another one of his victims.

 Another time he realized he had left a police identification token where he had dumped the bodies of Maria Lyzhina, 35, and Liliya Pashkovsaya, 37.
 So he went back to retrieve it.